BSc (Hons) Computer Game Applications Development

 Brief description

 Work together on an interactive media project as part of a multidisciplinary team.
-Contribute to the team by taking on a professional role suited to your area of study.
+Contribute to your team by taking on a professional role suited to your area of study.
 Expect to: communicate with clients and relevant stakeholders; participate in pitching and presentations; research and test technical pipelines; create project documentation and planning materials; and contribute to the iterative design and development of a final interactive prototype.

 Indicative content: